mohanmca/cassandra_playground/README.md

     -   6K to 12K transaction
     -   2-4TB of data on ssd
+    -   2-TB is maximum for data, remaining for compaction

 -   Cassandra can lineraly scale with new nodes

--

-## 8.3 (Section: Architecture) - nodetool

--   help - help
--   info - jvm statistics
--   status - all the nodes status (how this node see other nodes in cluster)

-## 8.4 (Section: Architecture) - Ring
+## 8.3 (Section: Architecture) - Ring

 -   Apache cassandra cluster - Collection of nodes
 -   Node that we connect is co-ordinator node